NathanRelph/Azure-Honeynet/README.md

 ## Architecture After Hardening & Implementing Security Controls
 ![After_Hardening](https://github.com/NathanRelph/Azure-Honeynet/assets/140288097/b11e5282-5167-4655-94db-62e706978cd0)
-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+At the end of this project, all the Network Security Groups were hardened and the VMs were only accessible to my host computer.
+The other resources being the Key Vault and Blob Storage were protected by Private Endpoint Protection and their built-in firewalls.

 <h3><ins>Architecture:</ins></h3>